The Ultimate Guide to Plant Medicine in San Diego

 Agape Ayahuasca Sanctuary

-An entheogenic church based in San Diego County, Agape Ayahuasca Sanctuary offers ayahuasca, psilocybin mushrooms and bufo alvarius ceremonies to their members.
+An entheogenic church based in San Diego County, Agape Ayahuasca Sanctuary offers ayahuasca, psilocybin and bufo alvarius ceremonies to their members.

 Local Edible + Medicinal Plants